b3z/keybrOCR/Readme.md

 # keybr.com data reader and analyzer using OCR

 Why?
-I want more analytics that they offer on their page.
+I want more analytics than they offer on their page.

 What does it do?
 Read data after every type round and save it.
 Create analytics and stats.
 Give feedback.